AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 #### Modifying Vouchers - Classic UI {#modifying-vouchers-classic-ui}

-To change the properties of a voucher or promotion, you can double-click on it on the **Websites** console and click **Edit**.
-After saving it, you should activate it so that the changes get pushed to the publish instance(s).
+To change the properties of a voucher or promotion, you can double-click it on the **Websites** console and click **Edit**.
+After saving it, you should activate it so that the changes get pushed to the publish instances.

 ### Adding Vouchers to a Cart {#adding-vouchers-to-a-cart}

 To allow users to add vouchers to their carts, you can use the built-in **Vouchers** component (Commerce category).
-You need to add this to the same page as where the cart is displayed (but is not mandatory).
+Add this to the same page as where the cart is displayed (but this is not mandatory).
 The vouchers component is merely a form in which the user can enter a voucher code, it is the shopping cart component that actually shows the list of applied vouchers and their discount.

 In the demo site (Geometrixx Outdoors - English) you can see the voucher form on the cart page, under the actual shopping cart.